-We have audited the basic financial statements of the Tillamook Urban Renewal Agency (Agency), as of and for the year ended June 30, 2015 and have issued our report thereon dated December 17, 2015.
-We conducted our audit in accordance with auditing standards generally accepted in the United States of America.
+We have audited the basic financial statements of Tillamook Urban Renewal Agency, Oregon, as of and for the year ended June 30, 2017 and have issued our report thereon dated January 2, 2018.
+We conducted our audit in accordance with auditing standards generally accepted in the United States of America and the provisions of the Minimum Standards of Audits of Oregon Municipal Corporations, prescribed by the Secretary of State.